Alluxio/alluxio/docs/en/api/POSIX-API.md

 For example, `Node A` may read a cached file without knowing that Node B had already deleted or overwritten the file in the underlying Alluxio cluster.
 When this happens the content read by `Node A` is stale.

-Since FUSE kernel cache and userspace cache both provide caching capability, you can enable just one of them based on your environment and needs.
+Since FUSE kernel cache and userspace cache both provide caching capability, although they can be enabled at the same time, it is recommended to choose only one of them to avoid double memory consumption.
+Here is a guideline on how to choose between the two cache types based on your environment and needs.
 - Kernel Cache (Recommended): kernel cache provides significantly better performance, scalability, and resource consumption compared to userspace cache.
 However, kernel cache is managed by the underlying operating system instead of Alluxio or end-users.
 High kernel memory usage may affect the Alluxio FUSE pod stability in the kubernetes environment.